awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/configure-greengrass-core-v2.md

 ## Deploy the Greengrass core nucleus component<a name="configure-nucleus-component"></a>

 AWS IoT Greengrass provides the AWS IoT Greengrass Core software as a component that you can deploy to your Greengrass core devices\.
 You can create a deployment to apply the same configuration to multiple Greengrass core devices\.
-For more information, see the [Greengrass core nucleus component](greengrass-nucleus-component.md) and [Update the AWS IoT Greengrass Core software \(OTA\)](update-greengrass-core-v2.md)\.
+For more information, see [Greengrass nucleus](greengrass-nucleus-component.md) and [Update the AWS IoT Greengrass Core software \(OTA\)](update-greengrass-core-v2.md)\.

-## Service endpoints must match the root CA certificate type<a name="certificate-endpoints"></a>
+## Use service endpoints that match the root CA certificate type<a name="certificate-endpoints"></a>

 Your AWS IoT Core and AWS IoT Greengrass endpoints must correspond to the certificate type of the root CA certificate on your device\.
 If the endpoints and certificate type do not match, authentication attempts fail between the device and AWS IoT Core or AWS IoT Greengrass\.
 For more information, see [Server authentication](https://docs.aws.amazon.com/iot/latest/developerguide/server-authentication.html) in the *AWS IoT Developer Guide*\.